regb/scala-smtlib/README.md

 an example of how to do it, you can pick any commit.
 If you are interested in this route, you should check the sbt official documentation.

-Optionnaly, you can test Scala SMT-LIB in your environment by running the test suite.
+Optionally, you can test Scala SMT-LIB in your environment by running the test suite.
 The tests are organized in unit and functional tests.
 Tu run the unit tests (very fast) you can type: